 If you get your book back from an editor and he or she says they “loved everything about it,” you need to find another editor.
 No one is such a good writer that their writing doesn’t need some work.
 And, any bestselling author will tell you that their first draft is always crap.
 So, find someone who will push you past your limits.
 Like a personal trainer who forces you to do those last 10 pushups, even when your shoulders ache and you feel like punching her.
 It’s that little extra that often reaps big dividends.

-Do an honest assessment of your editor.
-If you’re less than enamored, don’t get trapped by this pitfall!
-Instead, start interviewing someone else to do your next book.
+Action item: Do an honest assessment of your editor.
 Sometimes you don’t know how much better you can be until you give a different editor a chance.
 Until you consider yourself a success, it has to be business, not personal.
 Sticking with an editor because she loves her dog and you love your dog isn’t a solid business decision.

-Connect with your Reader: Success leaves clues.
+Success leaves clues.
 And if you talk with successful authors, you will hear one thing repeated over and over: your readers are gold, treat them as such.
 By connecting with your reader on a personal level, you are inviting them into your world and inviting them to be a part of your journey.
 One author I spoke to said that her readers help insure that she gets 50-60 reviews within two weeks of a book launch.
-That’s what readers do.

-Readers want that connection, in fact many crave it – that personal touch from an author they love goes a long way.
-And it can be in any medium, including social media!
-I spoke to one author who said she actually tracks all of her fans birthdays and remembers to wish them a happy birthday.
+I spoke to another author who said she actually tracks all of her fans birthdays and remembers to wish them a happy birthday.
 If she sees someone posted a note about a sick family member, or a death in the family, she writes them a note.

-Yes, this may seem like a lot of work and you may say “Can’t I just run ads?”
+Yes, this may seem like a lot of work and you may say, “Can’t I just run ads?”
 Sure, if that’s how you want to spend your time and your money.
-But trust me when I say that spending some time each week connecting with your readers will pay bigger dividends than any ads could possibly offer.
+But trust me when I say brainstorming book marketing ideas that help you connect with your readers will pay bigger dividends than any ads could possibly offer.

 This insight is golden and you could glean a lot from this, as well as some ideas of what to do and what not to do for your book, or future books.
 Fiction specifically follows trends, and reading reviews can give you a lot of insight on which trends are fading and which are picking up.
 For non-fiction reviews tell you what holes still need to be filled for your topic.
 Being a successful author is about being strategic!

-When it comes to super fans, less can really be more.
+When it comes to creating book marketing ideas to capitalize on your super fans, less can really be more.
 Having a tribe of as few as 5 super engaged followers who are sharing all of your stuff across their pages and actually buying your books (because people who don’t buy don’t recommend to their friends) is so much better than thousands of followers who never even like or share one of your posts.

 Being a successful author takes work.
 It takes patience and persistence and a strong focus on business.
-With 4,500 books published each day in the US, adopting these habits for success is no longer optional, it’s crucial to your success.
-So start digging in and working these areas and I promise you’ll quickly start to see a change in the trajectory of your book.
+With 4,500+ books published each day in the US, realizing that book marketing ideas start much deeper, and adopting these habits for success is no longer optional, it’s crucial to your success.

-And, if you’ve adopted these habits, or aren’t sure quite where to get started, and want to find out what’s hindering your success, I’d love to help you out!
-To get some personalized recommendations and some special discounts on our services, click here!
+If you aren’t sure quite where to get started, and want to find out what’s hindering your success, I’d love to help you out!
+To get some personalized recommendations please don’t hesitate to reach out!